Why is yawning contagious?

 Yawning, in conclusion

-So, even though we still don't know for sure why we yawn, we do know lots of interesting things about yawning:
+So, even though we still don't know for sure why yawning is contagious, we do know lots of interesting things about yawning:

 • You start yawning in utero.